-In my previous post, I emphasised on the need for web analytics and how beneficial it would be for website or online business owners.
+In my previous post, I emphasized on the need for web analytics and how beneficial it would be for website or online business owners.
 In this article, we’ll focus on a few web analytics platforms that can help us collect data about visitors to our websites.

 There are quite a number of web analytics tools that are available in the industry at the moment.
 The choice will depend on what you are looking to achieve, and perhaps your budget.
 The most important thing you need to know before starting or attempting to use any analytics program is to determine what you need it to do, and use this knowledge to choose the most relevant one.